Read Between the Lines: 15 Common Chinese Euphemisms

 你们还没圆房啊？(Nǐmen hái méi yuán fánɡ ā?)

-Haven’t you consummated yet?
+Haven’t you consummated your marriage yet?

 送新郎、新娘入洞房！(Sònɡ xīnlánɡ, xīnniánɡ rù dònɡfánɡ!)